-This is a guide covering alliteration.
+This is a guide covering everything you need to know about alliteration.

-What is Alliteration (Definition)?
+What is Alliteration?

 Alliteration is a literary device used in writing to improve its richness.
 Alliteration is commonly defined as the repetition of consonant sounds at the start of words in a sequence or a line.